All adventure stories need characters....

-Our approach to maths at Lindfield links in through our work with the Sussex Maths Hub based at St. Paul’s College in Burgess Hill.
-From Early Years right through to Year 6 the children are taught to be FLUENT mathematicians who show great REASONING and PROBLEM SOLVING skills.
+At Lindfield Primary Academy, from Early Years right through to Year 6, the children are taught to be FLUENT mathematicians who show great REASONING and PROBLEM SOLVING skills.
 These three core principals form the backbone to all our maths lessons.

-We also take a CONCRETE – PICTORIAL – ABSTRACT approach to maths lessons.
+We take a CONCRETE – PICTORIAL – ABSTRACT approach to maths lessons.
 The children are first introduced to new concepts throughout concrete, physical resources before moving onto to pictorial, visual representations to further solidify the children’s understanding.
 Finally, the children will be introduced to abstract ideas on paper where they can apply their knowledge throughout a range of fluency, reasoning and problem solving activities.

 In Early Years we try to find maths all around us in both indoor and outdoor areas.
 We love using lots of practical resources including Numicon, lego and games to help us learn about numbers and shapes.